JerBouma/FinanceToolkit/README.md

 > **Present Value of Growth Opportunities (PVGO)**

 The Present Value of Growth Opportunities (PVGO) is a financial metric that represents the present value of a company’s future growth opportunities.
 It is calculated as the difference between the company’s current stock price and the discounted value of its future cash flows.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/models#get_present_value_of_growth_opportunities).

+> **Economic Value Added (EVA)**

+Economic Value Added (EVA) is a measure of a company’s financial performance that represents the value created in excess of the required return of the company’s capital providers.
+It is calculated as the Net Operating Profit After Taxes (NOPAT) minus the Weighted Average Cost of Capital multiplied by the Invested Capital, capturing whether a company is generating returns above its true cost of capital.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/models#get_economic_value_added).

+> **Beneish M-Score**

+The Beneish M-Score is a probabilistic model, developed by Messod Beneish, that uses eight financial ratios derived from a company’s financial statements to identify whether a company has manipulated its earnings.
+It is a natural companion to the Altman Z-Score and Piotroski F-Score, using the same normalized financial statements as its input.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/models#get_beneish_m_score).

+> **Sustainable Growth Rate**

+The Sustainable Growth Rate (SGR) is the maximum rate at which a company can grow its revenue, using internally generated funds only, without having to raise additional equity or increase its financial leverage.
+It is calculated as the Return on Equity multiplied by the retention ratio.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/models#get_sustainable_growth_rate).

+> **Internal Growth Rate**

+The Internal Growth Rate (IGR) is the maximum rate at which a company can grow its revenue using only its retained earnings, without raising any external financing (neither debt nor equity).
+It is more conservative than the Sustainable Growth Rate since it assumes no additional debt is raised to fund growth.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/models#get_internal_growth_rate).

 </details>